WWW-Virtual Library: History

 We would therefore be grateful for a note of all relevant books and articles recently published in or about your country or region, or in your language.
 This includes facsimiles, but only when accompanied by substantial text.
 It is essential that information is given accurately and in full.
 It would be most helpful if you would provide an English translation of foreign-language titles.

-The relevant addresses are: colin.dupont(at)kbr.be AND Mylynka.Cardona(at)tamuc.edu
+The relevant address is Mylynka.Cardona(at)tamuc.edu

 2. Book Reviews.
 In parallel with the Bibliography, the reviews are an essential part of the documentation of the history of cartography.
 The Editors would be grateful if you can arrange for copies of relevant publications produced in your country or region to be sent for review as follows: